Travelzoo (TZOO): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1998 Company Founded Established as an online publisher of travel offers.
+1998 Company Founded Established the core model as an online publisher of hand-picked travel offers.

-2000 Launch of Top 20 Newsletter Defined its core value proposition: curated, high-quality travel deals delivered via email.
-This became a signature product.
+2000 Launch of Top 20® Newsletter Defined the company's core value proposition: curated, high-quality deals delivered via email to one million U.S. members.

-2003 Initial Public Offering (IPO) Listed on NASDAQ under the ticker TZOO, raising capital (around $39 million) for expansion and increased visibility.
+2003 Initial Public Offering (IPO) Listed on NASDAQ (TZOO), raising around $39 million for expansion and increased visibility.

-2004-2007 International Expansion Launched operations in key markets including the UK, Germany, Canada, France, Spain, building a global presence.
+2004-2007 International Expansion Launched operations in key markets like the UK, Germany, and Canada, building a global footprint.

 Travelzoo's Transformative Moments